OleKirs/virt-homeworks/05-virt-02-iaac/README.md

     server1.netology: this with a newly generated keypair for better security. server1.netology:
-    server1.netology: Inserting generated public key within guest... server1.netology: Removing insecure key from the guest if it's present... server1.netology: Key inserted!
+    server1.netology: Inserting generated public key within guest... server1.netology: Removing insecure key from the guest if it''s present... server1.netology: Key inserted!
 Disconnecting and reconnecting using new SSH key...
 ==> server1.netology: Machine booted and ready!
 ==> server1.netology: Checking for guest additions in VM...